 We need to know what tools we have, how to use them – and what the labels mean in action.

 FILLING UP YOUR TOOLBOX: IDENTIFYING WHAT YOU HAVE

 When you’re just starting out at work, you might think you don’t have a lot of skills that might help you get a job.
-Here’s where honest analysis and the fine details can really help you. (see pt 2)
+Here’s where honest analysis and the fine details can really help you. (see part 2)

 Start with one skill you know you have, let’s say teamwork.
 Somehow, you’re always the person that keeps the peace, encourages people to work together and makes everyone feel included, with a contribution to make.

 Now identify 3 skills that are part of your team-working talent.
 Every skill is a combination of other skills!
 The more skills you can label in detail, the more you’ll realise you have in your toolbox.
 And that gives you more confidence in job interviews, gives you more ideas of what kind of work you’d enjoy – and what you can offer